 Fieldwork is an integral part of the education of an occupational therapist and must occur in an environment that provides those experiences which reinforce previous learning and which challenge and motivate the student to develop professionally and adapt to clinic situations.

-The academic fieldwork coordinators are responsible for the planning and implementation of integrated and sustained fieldwork experiences.
+The academic fieldwork coordinator is responsible for the planning and implementation of integrated and sustained fieldwork experiences.
 The experiences occur under the supervision of and with the support of occupational therapists or other qualified individuals.
 To ensure that the fieldwork activities support and enhance the goals of the program there is continual collaboration by clinical educators, academic faculty, and the academic fieldwork coordinator.

 Level I Fieldwork